Fidelity Investments

-Fidelity Investments, formerly known as Fidelity Management & Research (FMR), owned by FMR LLC and headquartered in Boston, Massachusetts, United States, provides financial services.
-Established in 1946, the company is one of the largest asset managers in the world, with $5.8 trillion in discretionary assets under management, and $15.1 trillion in assets under administration, as of December 2024.
+Fidelity Investments, formerly known as Fidelity Management & Research (FMR), is an American financial services company.
+The company is one of the largest asset managers in the world, with $7.8 trillion in assets under management, and $19.9 trillion in assets under administration, as of June 2026.

-Fidelity operates a brokerage firm, manages mutual funds, provides fund distribution and investment advice, retirement services, index funds, wealth management, securities execution and clearance, asset custody, and life insurance.
-It offers brokerage clearing and back office support and software products for financial services firms.
+Fidelity operates a brokerage firm; manages mutual funds and exchange-traded funds; offers wealth management; and provides fund distribution, retirement services, securities execution and clearance, asset custody, and life insurance.
+Fidelity also offers cryptocurrency investing and has its own stablecoin, the Fidelity Digital Dollar (FIDD) on the Ethereum network.
 It also offers a donor-advised fund, Fidelity Charitable, for clients seeking to donate securities.
-It processes 3.5 million daily average trades.
-It is one of the largest providers of 401(k) plans and manages employee benefit programs for more than 28,800 businesses.
+It processes 5.7 million daily average trades and is one of the largest providers of 401(k) plans and manages employee benefit programs for more than 28,800 businesses.
+It also offers brokerage clearing software products for financial services firms.

 Abigail Johnson, granddaughter of founder Edward C. Johnson II, and her family and their affiliates own a roughly 40% interest in the company.
 The remainder is owned by current and former executives.

-The company also makes investments on its own account for the benefit of the founding family and its executives.
-Investments have included Seaport Center and 2.5 million square feet of office space in Boston; COLT Telecom Group; MetroRed; Community Newspaper Company; Lanoga; Hope Lumber; ProBuild; and Boston Coach.